(Download a higher resolution picture by clicking on any picture below.)

 A flight of two F-4 Phantoms and two Grumman F-14 Tomcats was making an afterburner break into the landing pattern after a formation pass.

 One Phantom and the two Tomcats broke formation in sequence.
-The second Phantom began to trail smoke or unburned fuel after it passed the crowd and broke into the turn.
+The second Phantom began to trail unburned fuel after it passed the crowd and broke into the turn.
+Commander Norman had set the throttle in the afterburner position, but the left afterburner failed to ignite.

 I was concentrating on shooting the F-14s as they pulled gs in afterburner, generating plumes of vapor from the leading edges of the wings.